mihailthebuilder/librethinker-extension/README.md

 ![Screenshot](./screenshot.png)

+## Quickstart

+Download the latest extension file (.oxt) from the [LibreOffice extension directory](https://extensions.libreoffice.org/en/extensions/show/99471).
+Either double-click the .oxt file; or, open LibreOffice Writer, go to *Tools > Extension Manager > Add*, and select the downloaded .oxt file.

+Open the sidebar in LibreOffice; you should see the lightbulb icon for the extension.
+Click on the icon to open the extension's sidebar panel, then you're ready to go!

+**Note on model quality:**  By default, the extension falls back to a free model, which is significantly lower quality.
+For best results, it is recommended to use an OpenAI model (see below).

-## Getting started
+## OpenAI model

 Fetch your OpenAI API key: https://platform.openai.com/settings/organization/api-keys

 Set the key as the `LT_LLM_API_KEY` environment variable in your operating system.

-Download the latest extension file (.oxt) from the releases page: https://github.com/mihailthebuilder/librethinker-extension/releases

-After downloading the extension file (.oxt), you need to install it in LibreOffice Writer.
-Either double-click the .oxt file, or open LibreOffice Writer, go to *Tools > Extension Manager > Add*, and select the downloaded .oxt file.

-Open the sidebar; you should see the lightbulb icon for the extension.

-Click on the icon to open the extension's sidebar panel, then you're ready to go.
+Restart LibreOffice.
+The extension will now use the API key from your environment variable.

 ## License